Contractual Tenancy Agreement – Furnished House

 Clause 2 contains standard legal interpretation clauses.

-Clause 4 contains the Tenant’s covenants.
-These cover payment of rent and other outgoings (Council Tax and utilities), repair and maintenance, use, allowing the Landlord access for inspections and end-of-tenancy arrangements.
-Clause 4 includes covenants requiring the Tenant to observe the terms of the Landlord’s insurance policy and any title documents such as a superior lease.
-These covenants will only have effect if the Landlord has given the Tenant copies of the relevant documents.
+Clause 4 contains the tenant’s covenants.
+These cover payment of rent and other outgoings (Council Tax and utilities), repair and maintenance, use, allowing the landlord access for inspections and end-of-tenancy arrangements.
+Clause 4 includes covenants requiring the tenant to observe the terms of the landlord’s insurance policy and any title documents such as a superior lease.
+These covenants will only have effect if the landlord has given the tenant copies of the relevant documents.
 Additional tenant covenants in respect of fire safety have been added.

 Clause 5 provides for interest to be paid on overdue rent.